 - Tudo bom?

-Continuing with the letter M, from the song Ao Meu Redor:
+Continuing with the pronunciation of the letter M, from the song Ao Meu Redor:

 - A garagem = garage